Host information: Ukraine sponsorship

 Homes for Ukraine Scheme

-Sponsor eligibility: DLUHC have announced that from 3pm on 19 February 2024 all sponsors must hold British or Irish citizenship, or have settled status in the UK in order to be able to sponsor a Ukrainian guest.
+Sponsor eligibility: In February 2024, MHCLG changed the criteria for sponsors so that you can only sponsor Ukrainian guests if the sponsor holds British or Irish citizenship or have settled status in the UK.
 This represents a significant change from the previous eligibility where anyone who could prove their right to be in the UK was able to sponsor.

 The government guidance for Ukrainians wishing to come to the UK has been updated to reflect these changes.